matchms/ms2deepscore/README.md

 ```

 ### Model conversion
-For inference you can convert your .pt model to .onnx:
+In version 2.9 and earlier we used .pt models.
+But since ONNX models enable faster inference we changed to ONNX.
+If you have your own models that you would like to have converted to onnx, you can convert it using the code below.
 ```python
 from ms2deepscore.models import load_model